 Injunctive relief is a common solution sought by companies in cases of unauthorized disclosure.
 This type of relief involves a court order requiring the shareholder to cease and desist from further disclosure of confidential information.
 The court may also order the shareholder to return or destroy all confidential information in their possession.
 In addition to injunctive relief, the company may also seek monetary damages, including compensatory damages, punitive damages, and other related costs.
 The specific solutions available will depend on the terms of the shareholder agreement and applicable laws.

-Enforcing Confidentiality Provisions
+How Are Confidentiality Provisions Enforced?

 Enforcing confidentiality provisions in shareholder agreements is vital to protect sensitive information and maintain trust among parties.
 A breach of confidence can have severe consequences, and non-disclosure obligations must be clearly outlined to prevent unauthorized disclosure.
-Effective enforcement mechanisms, including litigation and solutions, are vital to guarantee that confidentiality provisions are upheld and parties are held accountable for any breaches.
+Effective enforcement mechanisms, including litigation and other solutions, are vital to ensure that confidentiality provisions are upheld and parties are held accountable for any breaches.

 Breach of Confidence